by Shannon Cerny

-My birthday is two months from today, my 40th birthday and I am overwhelmed with shame.
+My birthday is two months from today.
+It’s my 40th birthday and I am overwhelmed with shame.
 I am ashamed that I am divorced, without children and with each passing day, feel more dread and anxiety about my stupid, goddamn birthday.
 Pardon my French.
 Put that on my cake.

 All I can think is how did I get here?